yottaltd/alloy-interview-infrastructure-test/README.md

 ### Challenge 2 ###

-In this challenge you have to deploy the voting application provided under the `voting app` folder on a kubernets cluster and successfully acceess both the voting and the results page through your web-browser.
+In this challenge you have to deploy the voting application provided under the `voting app` folder on a kubernets cluster under the `voting` namespace and successfully acceess both the voting and the results page through your web-browser.

 Hints:
 1. The database should be able to save data at the path `/var/lib/postgresql/data`